Warner Robins, Georgia: Government

+Warner Robins is governed by a mayor and a six-member city council, four of whom are elected by district and two of whom are elected at-large.
+LaRhonda Patrick has been mayor since 2022, after defeating incumbent Randy Toms in a November 2021 runoff election.
+Patrick is the first woman and first person of color to be elected mayor of Warner Robins.

-Since 2013, most of the city is within the 147th district of the Georgia House of Representatives, currently represented by Republican member Heath Clark.
+Since 2013, most of the city is within the 147th district of the Georgia House of Representatives, currently represented by Republican member Bethany Ballard.

 Transportation

 Major roads

 Warner Robins is generally located between U.S. Highway 129/Georgia State Route 247 and Interstate 75 about 6 mi to the west; Georgia State Route 96 passes through the southern edge of the city.
 U.S. Highway 129 leads north 19 mi to downtown Macon and south 28 mi to Hawkinsville.
 GA-247 follows U.S. Highway 129 throughout the city, and leads north to Macon and south to Hawkinsville.
 GA-96 leads east-northeast 27 mi to Jeffersonville and west 20 mi to Fort Valley.